 Mistake #5: Washing hair too frequently

 Like the body, hair does not need to be washed every day.
-Instead, Dr. Robinson recommends opting for an every other to every third day regimen of shampooing and conditioning.
-Here’s how to choose the best shampoo for your hair type.
+Instead, Dr. Robinson recommends opting for every other to every third-day regimen of shampooing and conditioning.
 If oily roots are a problem, use a little dry shampoo for a cleaner coif in seconds.
-Here’s what you need to know about using dry shampoo.
+Here’s are some more tips for healthy hair.

 Mistake #6: Shampooing too vigorously

 “Oil is produced from the scalp around the roots of our hair, so concentrate shampoo on the scalp to about mid hair shaft,” says Dr. Robinson.
-And while you definitely want to give your scalp a good thorough scrub, you needn’t scour it like a dirt ring around a bathtub.
-Digging in so hard that you scratch your scalp is definitely not smart—it can cause irritation, inflammation, and even bleeding, along with the risk of infection.
-These healthy-hair tips will add shine, fight frizz, and prevent damage.
+And while you definitely want to give your scalp a good thorough scrub, you don’t need to scrub it too harshly.
+Scrubbing your scalp too hard can cause irritation, inflammation, and even bleeding, along with the risk of infection.
+Find out if it’s bad to sleep with wet hair after a shower.

 Mistake #7: Skipping conditioner